 A dataset containing photo-interpreted drone reflectance pixels was built to train a Convolutional Neural Network (CNN) model with 2 hidden layers.
 The training pixels were categorized into 7 different classes, representing the various habitats encountered at the different study sites: Sediment, Water, Chlorophyceae, Magnoliopsida, Bacillariophyceae, Phaeophyceae and Rhodophyceae.
-Only low-altitude flights (Table 1) were used for training purposes because of their 8 mm spatial resolution allowing to avoid spectral sub-pixel mixing and to accurately visually differentiate various vegetation classes.
-More than 418,000 pixels at 8 mm resolution from the 3 training flights have been used to train the model (Table 2).
-Twenty one variables were used by the model as predictors: 10 raw spectral bands of the Micasense RedEdge Dual MX multispectral camera (ranging from 444 nm to 840 nm), the same 10 spectral bands standardized using a min/max transformation (Equation 1 ; Cao et al. (2017)) and the NDVI (Equation 2).
+Only low-altitude flights (Table 1) were used for training purposes because their 8 mm spatial resolution allowed to avoid spectral sub-pixel mixing and to accurately differentiate various vegetation classes.
+More than 418,000 pixels at 8 mm resolution from the 3 training flights were used to train the model (Table 2).
+Twenty one variables were used by the model as predictors: 10 raw spectral bands of the Micasense RedEdge Dual MX multispectral camera (ranging from 444 nm to 840 nm), the same 10 spectral bands standardized using a min/max transformation (Equation 1 ; Cao et al. (2017)), and the normalized difference vegetation index (NDVI, Equation 2).
 Standardisation of spectral bands is used to eliminate the scaling differences between spectra and to limit the effect of biomass on the shape of the spectra (Douay et al., 2022 ; Davies et al., 2023a).

 Ri*λ=Riλ-minRimaxRi-minRi  1